mmerabet42/ft_lexiq/README.md

 int (*callback)(t_regex_info *, t_regex_rule *)
 ```

-Here is a list of all the flags (they can be all combined):
+Here is a table of all the flags:

 | Flag | Description | Prototype |
 | --- | --- | --- |